15 Incredible Festivals in Oaxaca to Experience in 2023

 4. December Celebrations in Oaxaca

-If you visit Mexico in December, expect loud nights and early mornings with cohetes (homemade fireworks) and parties just throughout the month and into the new year.
+If you visit Oaxaca Mexico in December, expect loud nights and early mornings with cohetes (homemade fireworks) and parties throughout the month and into the new year.

 Then a week later, the patron saint of Oaxaca, La Virgin de la Soledad, is celebrated on the 18th of December, with the largest parade of the year taking place on the Saturday before.

-While I’ve detailed the most anticipated December festival below (The Radish Festival), you’ll want to read my guide to Christmas in Oaxaca if you plan to visit the city during that time.
+While I’ve detailed the most anticipated December festival below (The Radish Festival), you’ll want to read my guide to December in Oaxaca if you plan to visit the city during that time.

 5. Night of Radishes (December)